brandt/GridSphere/README.txt

 Please follow the instructions in the INSTALL file to build GridSphere.

+Information about Shibboleth you find in the SHIBBOLETH file.
+Information about X.509 certificates you find in the X509 file.

 You can also check the online web site (http://www.gridsphere.org) which contains the most up to date information including slides, white papers, and other documentation on